VD44/Derivative-Trading-Algorithm-Monitor/README.md

-Angular application to live test investment strategies.
+An Angular application to live test investment strategies.
 Performance is tracked and evaluated on a remote server and displayed in this application.
 Results can be made available publicly or under a key to protect intellectual property.
-Backend investment logic is never exposed in either case.
-Only results and statistics related to performance are displayed.
+Backend investment logic is never exposed, only results and statistics related to performance are displayed.
 This application is designed such that everything can be controlled from the server including the menus displayed, statistics given, and timescale displayed on the graph.

 * [Screenshots](#screenshots)
 * [API](#api)